MasonWirtz/MasonWirtz.github.io/Publications.md

 * Fischlhammer, L., & <u>Wirtz, M. A.</u> (in prep.).
 Real-time change in writing patterns and the effects of writing device on linguistic (in-)stability.

-* <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (in prep.).
-A three-pronged approach to pinpointing a threshold: Using intensive longitudinal methods to identify continuity vs. cut-off points in L2 development across retirement age.

 * Pfenninger, S. E., & <u>Wirtz, M. A.</u> (in prep.).
 Age and good language learners.
 In C. Griffiths (ed.), *Lessons from Good Language Learners* (2nd ed.).
 Cambridge University Press.

 <br>

 > ## (Revisions) Under Review

+* <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (under review).
+A three-pronged approach to pinpointing a threshold: Using intensive longitudinal methods to identify continuity vs. cut-off points in L2 development across retirement age.

 * Pfenninger, S. E., <u>Wirtz, M. A.</u>, & Steiner, L. (under review).
 Capturing moment-to-moment fluctuations with Vinvara: A software replication.